elucidium/elucidium.github.io/_pages/music.md

 - *[PianOpera!](https://www.youtube.com/watch?v=l7qj9mLp0u8)* (**07/2020**).
 Performed in a pianist-only showcase for Pittsburgh Festival Opera's summer season.

 ## Work Experience
-- **Scotch'n'Soda Theatre** (vice president), **05/2021 – present (ending 05/2022)**, Pittsburgh, PA.
-Serving as VP on the Board during my senior year, overseeing mainstage productions and managing a variety of administrative tasks throughout the year.
+- **Scotch'n'Soda Theatre** (vice president), **05/2021 – 05/2022**, Pittsburgh, PA.
+Served as VP on the Board during my senior year, overseeing mainstage productions and managing a variety of administrative tasks throughout the year.
-- **CMU All-University Orchestra** (assistant conductor), **05/2021 – present (ending 05/2022)**, Pittsburgh, PA.
+- **CMU All-University Orchestra** (assistant conductor), **05/2021 – 04/2022**, Pittsburgh, PA.
 Also assisting with routine logistical operations as a member of the Board.
 - **Scotch'n'Soda Theatre** (secretary), **05/2019 – 05/2020**, Pittsburgh, PA.
 Served as secretary on the Board of Directors during my sophomore year, overseeing mainstage productions and writing a weekly update email to the organization.
 - **CMU School of Music** (accompanist), **09/2018 – 03/2020**, Pittsburgh, PA.
 Played piano for first- and second-year voice students' lessons, and worked as a rehearsal pianist for a few of the departments' opera productions.
 - **[Pittsburgh Opera](https://www.pittsburghopera.org/)** (mobile app operator), **10/2019**, Pittsburgh, PA.
 Ran cues for curated content provided through the Pittsburgh Opera Mobile App during the company's run of *Don Giovanni*.